pantheon-systems/documentation/source/content/guides/decoupled/wp-gatsby-frontend-starters/02-create.md

 ---
 title: WordPress + Gatsby Frontend Starter for Front-End Sites
 subtitle: Create a New Project
-description: Learn how to use WordPress + Gatsby frontend starter to create a new project.
+description: Learn how to use the WordPress + Gatsby frontend starter to create a new project.
 tags: [webops, workflow, decoupled]
 contributors: [backlineint, cobypear, hckia, whitneymeredith]
 layout: guide